Competitive Sequential Screening: Equilibrium analysis

 While the form of the equilibrium in \cref{res:equilibrium} is similar to the optimal mechanism in \cref{res:monopoly_benchmark}, proving \cref{res:equilibrium} requires different techniques because we are solving for a fixed point, rather than a maximizer.
 To prove that $(s_A^\ast, s_B^\ast, p^\ast, q^\ast)$ is an equilibrium, we must check that the consumer and the firms are all playing best responses, as required by \cref{def:equilibrium}.

 To prove that $(p^\ast, q^\ast)$ is a consumer best response to $(s_A^\ast, s_B^\ast)$, the key step is checking that the contract-selection strategy $p^\ast$ is optimal.
-(Given $p^\ast$, it is immediate that the product-purchase strategy $q^\ast$ is optimal.)
-As argued above, the subscription-schedule pair ($s_A^\ast, s_B^\ast)$ ensures that the consumer cannot benefit from locally perturbing the selected strike price at either firm.
+Given $p^\ast$, it is immediate that the product-purchase strategy $q^\ast$ is optimal.
+As argued above, the subscription-schedule pair ($s_A^\ast, s_B^\ast)$ ensures that the consumer cannot benefit from selecting a perturbed strike price at either firm.
 We must show, further, that no type $\g$ can profit from deviating to any price vector $(p_A', p_B') \neq (p_A^\ast (\g), p_B^\ast(\g))$.
 The difficulty is that type $\g$ can mimic a different type at each firm.
 In the proof, we analyze each type's optimal choice of strike price at one firm, given each strike price selected at the other firm.

 The heart of the proof is showing that in the strategy profile $(s_A^\ast, s_B^\ast, p^\ast, q^\ast)$, each firm is playing a best response.
 In fact, we prove a stronger result: neither firm $i$ can profit by unilaterally deviating to any stochastic mechanism $(q_i,t_i) \colon \G \times \Th \to [0,1]\times \R$.
 Without loss of generality, we consider firm $B$'s best response to firm $A$'s schedule $s_A^*$.
 The key difficulty is that firm $B$'s schedule affects the consumer's contract choices at both firms.
 Rather than directly characterizing consumer best responses to every alternative subscription schedule for firm $B$, we introduce an \emph{auxiliary design problem}: Firm $B$ chooses a mechanism and a type-contingent recommendation for the consumer's interaction with firm $A$, subject to truthtelling and obedience constraints.
-We show that if firm $B$'s deviation induces the allocation rule $q = (q_A, q_B)$, then the consumer's interim utility $U$ satisfies \eqref{eq:envelope_main}.
+We show that if firm $B$'s deviation induces the allocation rule $q = (q_A, q_B)$, then the consumer's interim utility $U$ satisfies

+The interim utility takes this form because, as $\g$ moves to the right, the distribution of the consumer's valuation for product $B$ shifts up, and the distribution of the consumer's valuation for product $A$ shifts down.
 Firm $B$'s expected revenue equals total expected surplus net of the consumer's expected utility and net of firm $A$'s expected revenue.
 After changing the order of integration, we can express firm $B$'s expected revenue, up to boundary terms, as the expectation over $\g$ of the expression

 where $p_A(\g)$ is the recommended strike price for type $\g$ at firm $A$.
 The terms involving $v_A(\th)$ and $v_B(\th)$ come from the total surplus; the terms involving $(1 - G(\g))/g(\g)$ come from the consumer's utility; and the terms involving $p_A(\g)$ and $s_A^\ast(p_A(\g))$ come from firm $A$'s revenue.